Parabolic Dish

 The Istituto Nazionale di Astrofisica (INAF) invites scientists to participate in the call for proposals of observing time at the three national radio telescopes:

-- the 32-m Medicina antenna
+- the 32-m Medicina Grueff Radio Telescope

 - the 32-m Noto antenna